udayakumar-s/ej2-angular-docs/ej2-angular/grid/selection/selection.md

 ---
 layout: post
 title: Selection in Angular Grid component | Syncfusion
-description: Learn here all about Selection in Syncfusion ##Platform_Name## Grid component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Selection in Syncfusion Angular Grid component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Selection
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # Selection in Angular Grid component